breinwald/breinwald.github.io/peneda-geres-vegetation-change.md

 - Used Google Earth Engine to calculate Enhanced Vegetation Index (EVI) from Landsat 8/9 imagery.
 - Masked clouds, cloud shadow, snow, and cirrus pixels using the Landsat QA_PIXEL band.
-- Created early-period and late-period growing-season mean EVI composites for 2014–2016 and 2022–2024.
+- Created early-period and late-period growing season mean EVI composites for 2014–2016 and 2022–2024.
 - Calculated net EVI change by subtracting early-period mean EVI from late-period mean EVI.
 - Used MODIS burned area data to map cumulative wildfire disturbance from 2014–2024.
 - Compared annual burned area trends with annual mean growing-season EVI.